 Enrolling music students as participants in QMTA activities, including the Montreal Classical Music Festival, is strictly reserved to active and provisional members.
 However, the public is generally invited to attend.
 Admission fees may apply.

-Your listing includes your name, phone numbers, email, website, your region or borough, and information about your teaching.
-Your address and your date of birth are confidential.
+A teacher's profile includes their name, phone numbers, email, website, region or borough, postal code, and information about their teaching (instruments, subjects, syllabi, etc.).
+A picture and a short biography may be incorporated.
+Their full address and date of birth remain confidential.

-When a prospect music student contacts the QMTA to have a referral, we direct him to the website.
-If the person doesn't have access to the Internet, or if the request is too precise, we try to be as fair as possible and provide him with all the names that meet their criteria.
+When prospect music students contact the QMTA to have referrals, we direct them to the website, under "Find a Teacher".
+If a person doesn't have access to the Internet, or if the request is too precise, we try to be as fair as possible and provide him with all the names that meet their criteria.

 The QMTA is directed by a volunteer council.
 All active and provisional members can be part of the Executive Committee and friend members can become directors.
-The Committee is elected each year, during the QMTA General meeting.
+The Committee is elected each year, during the annual general meeting.

 As we are remunerated to teach our students, we are practicing a commercial activity that exposes us to different types of risks that can generate civil liability lawsuits.
 Even if we teach in a school, we need some protection when outdoor activities like concerts, exams, and festivals are taking place.
 We also need protection during various QMTA events, and against combined lawsuits involving the QMTA members as an association.
 If this insurance was to be taken individually by each teacher, the premiums would be unduly high, but the QMTA is in a position to provide it to each of its members under a group insurance policy.
 It is offered at a very reasonable rate because we share it with members of all the other provincial associations affiliated with the Canadian Federation of Music Teachers' Associations (CFMTA) across Canada.
 In order for this insurance to be in force, all the members must participate.
 This insurance is mandatory for all QMTA active & provisional members as it is mandatory for all the members of the other provincial associations.

-Among our 150 members, you will find teachers of about 25 different instruments, and 30 theoretical subjects.
-They teach in 25 languages, to students of pre-school age all the way to seniors, from preparatory to university level.
+Among our 150 members, you will find teachers of 34 different instruments and 19 theoretical subjects.
+They teach in 29 languages, to students of pre-school age all the way to seniors, from preparatory to university level.

 You will make your choice based on experience, music diplomas, location, methods and programs offered.
 But also, you will try to find a personality that inspires you.
 Those factors are the most important, regardless of your goal, whether you take lessons with a view of personal development or long-term preparation for official examinations.